 |Hours of fun for Indonesian Children!|

-You helped us cart hundreds litres of diesel and diesel-like fluid (measured in Indo-litres) back to Popeye to help us carry on through the tropics.
+You helped us cart hundreds of litres of diesel and diesel-like fluid (measured in Indo-litres) back to Popeye to help us carry on through the tropics.
 You bounced along happily behind Popeye across the tropics and the equator (!!!), waiting to serve.
 You faithfully held OnePull, our beloved outboard, and allowed him to push you through the tropical brine (and occasionally rasp you over rock, sand and coral).
-You far exceeded the duties you were designed for ... the whole time being super, super photogenic.
+You far exceeded the duties you were designed for ... the whole time being super, SUPER photogenic.
 It was only near the end of your long life that your flaccidness failed to impress.
 Still, you held a precious place in our hearts.

 Farewell Yellow Dinghy, thanks for all the great service and fun times.

 |Phang Nga Bay - Thailand|